Grant Proposal Process

 The Internal Routing Process enables the appropriate administrative entities to review each proposal and attest that all work being performed through the proposed grant activities are in accordance with university and sponsor policies and follow commonly accepted scientific practices in conducting, recording, and interpreting research.

 The Citadel review process requires the budget, budget narrative and project summary be reviewed and approved by the following individuals before a proposal can be submitted to a sponsor:

 - Associate Provost and Dean of The Citadel Graduate College

-- Vice President of Finance (with prior review from the Grant Accountant and Director of Financial Services).
+- Vice President of Finance (with prior review from the Grants Accountant and Director of Financial Services)

 - Provost and Dean of the College

-Before a proposal can be submitted to the sponsor, it must be provided to the AOR in final form for review a minimum of five (5) business days prior to the deadline (See Internal Deadline Policy).
+Before a proposal can be submitted to the sponsor, it must be provided to the AOR in final form for review a minimum of fourteen (14) business days prior to the deadline (See Internal Deadline Policy).
 A proposal in final form consists of:

 - Successful review and approval of the budget, budget justification and the project summary with appropriate signatures (Department Head/Chair; Dean of Academic School; Associate Provost and Dean of the Graduate College; Vice President of Finance; and Provost and Dean of the College.)

 - The final version of all proposal elements per the grant guidelines.